Manatee County Expands COVID-19 Vaccine Registration Age To 55 And Older

 Anyone 55 and older can now enroll in the county’s online registration system or by calling Manatee County’s 311 call center.

-“And we’re waiting to schedule you that appointment and you’re not going to be waiting very long,” said Conboy.MORE NEWS: Teenage Cypriot Hacker That Extorted Turner Sports And Other Website Operators Sentenced To Prison
+“And we’re waiting to schedule you that appointment and you’re not going to be waiting very long,” said Conboy.MORE NEWS: Third Stimulus Check: Additional Benefits In The Economic Relief Package

 Appointment notifications will come from a number familiar to those already in the county’s standby pool.
 Anyone enrolling in that standby pool should program that number in their phone so the call does not appear as spam.